MikeBeloborodov/VanillaWowApi/README.md

 After running this code in the client and attacking a mob, you will see 3 strings in the chat: "MyFrameName", "UNIT_HEALTH", "target".</br>
 As you can see, I didn't pass any arguments inside my anonymous function, you shouldn't do it, all these arguments are probably available from the closure that was created by the event.</br>
-In the list of events below I will not mention basic 2 arguments (self and event), but they are always there.
+In the list of events below I will not mention self and event as arguments, but they are always there.

 Here is a list of known events: